hasura/graphql-engine/docs/graphql/manual/actions/create.rst

       }
     }

 And that's it.
-You have created extended your Hasura schema with a new query.
+You have extended your Hasura schema with a new query.